 Anyway, the Solis Grind and Infuse Perfetta has a soft pre-infusion function, meaning the pump engages to slightly dampen the coffee puck before turning off while the water soaks the coffee grounds.
 Then, the pump kicks in again and the pressure increases for extraction.

+As far as I could tell, you aren’t able to fiddle with the pre-infusion duration.
+While that’s not a deal-breaker, I would like to have the option.
+Then again, I’m a total espresso nerd.
 Interestingly enough, you are able to skip the pre-infusion stage altogether by pressing the brew button twice in quick succession.
 Still, I wouldn’t recommend going down that road unless you want to compare a bad shot with a good shot!

 Thermoblock and PID

-However, in my experience thermoblock machines like this aren’t really ready to brew as quickly as advertised.
+However, in my experience thermoblock machines like this aren’t actually ready to brew as quickly as advertised.
 The group head and portafilter will still be cold, so you’ll need to flush the group head and hold the portafilter underneath until it’s hot enough.
 Otherwise the quality of your espresso extraction will be compromised.

-Personally, I’m very pleased to see that Solis gives you the option to adjust the brewing temperature up or down.
+Personally, I was very pleased to see that Solis gives you the option to adjust the brewing temperature up or down.
 While novice baristas won’t need to concern themselves with this functionality, it’ll be a real boon for espresso geeks who like to experiment with different roast profiles and single-origin coffee beans.

 Milk Foam